- Details

 - Written by Daniel Lucio

-I have more than ten years driving, and if you like myself, didn't get the Canadian way at first, let me tell you it is normal.
+I have more than ten years of driving, and if you like myself, didn't get the Canadian way at first, let me tell you it is normal.
 Canadians drive in a different way than in Latino-Americans, they don't push themselves into the traffic.
 It is perfectly normal to see a car waiting for people crossing the street.

 If you are coming to Canada, as a tourist you can drive with your still valid foreign driving license.
 However, you must follow the Canadian way.
 I will write here some details.